 Lake Barrington residents ask, “Is allergy testing near me accurate?

 Food allergies, penicillin, bee venom and more can be accurately diagnosed with allergy testing.
 If you have noticed hives, swelling, vomiting, or other symptoms after coming into contact with or ingesting certain substances, it may be time to consider allergy testing.
 For allergy testing near me, look no further than Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel.
+Noga Askenazi, and Eugenia Hahn.
 The team at Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois has offices in Elgin, Crystal Lake, and Lake Barrington.

 Allergy tests accurately determine the severity of an allergy or reaction.
 This information allows your physician to create the most appropriate treatment plan, which may include avoidance, medications, or immunotherapy.